Friends and Neighbours

 Friends and Neighbours is a 1959 British comedy film directed by Gordon Parry and starring Arthur Askey, Megs Jenkins and Peter Illing.
+It was written by Talboth Rothwell and Val Valentine based on the play of the same title by Austin Steele.

 Plot

 At the height of the Cold War, a working-class British family have to entertain two visitors from Russia.